riverloopsec/killerbee/firmware/README.md

 avrdude done.
 Thank you.
 ```

 It should only take a few seconds to complete.
-For a more detailed, picture-rich set of
-instructions, grab a copy of Hacking Exposed Wireless 3rd Edition (chapter 13).
-Alternatively,
+For a more detailed, picture-rich set of instructions, grab a copy of Hacking Exposed Wireless 3rd Edition (chapter 13).
-if you are able to catch us at a conference, bring your RZ RAVEN USB Stick and we'll happily
-flash it for you.